Occurrence of bacterial enteritis and diarrhoea

 blood, affecting the nervous system and slowing down intestinal activity.
 The

-passage of food is reduced, and coprophagia is halted.
+passage of food is reduced, and the occurrence of coprophagia is halted.
 3.

 Following a stressful event, the cecum exhibits